marmelab/react-admin/docs/Theming.md

 ## Changing the Theme Programmatically

 React-admin provides the `useTheme` hook to read and update the theme programmatically.
 It uses the same syntax as `useState`.
-Its used internally by `ToggleThemeButton` button.
+Its used internally by `ToggleThemeButton` component.

 ```jsx
 import { defaultTheme, useTheme } from 'react-admin';